Anniversary Program

 In-person Workshops & Events

 Over Spring and Summer 2025/26, MARION celebrates 30 years of delivering writing programs, publishing opportunities, and professional development — nurturing creativity and championing writers across the ACT and beyond.
+Scroll down to explore what’s coming up and secure your place in these anniversary events.
+More sessions will be added as details are confirmed.

 NOVEMBER: